ClaudiaBrauer/A-very-short-introduction-to-R/Self study modules/Module 2/readme.md

 Module 2: R Programming MOOC first part
 ---

-In this module, you will practice several R commands using the swirl lessons belonging to the course [R Programming](www.coursera.org/learn/r-programming).
+In this module, you will practice several R commands using the swirl lessons belonging to the course [R Programming](www.coursera.org/learn/r-programming) (the credits go to the developers of that course).
 For this module, do the following swirl-lessons:
 - 1 Basic building blocks
 - 3 Sequences of numbers
 - 5 Missing values